accessibility-luxembourg/accessibilite.public.lu/content/de/raam1/referentiel-technique.md

 1. Activate the **screen reader**.
 1. Fill in the form.
 1. For all data of a financial (e.g. income), legal (e.g. reference to an administrative act) or personal (e.g. telephone number) nature, for each form that transmits answers to a test or examination, check that the user can:
-	- modify or cancel data and carried out actions on that data while it is being entered (e.g. field entry and the browser's undo editing functionality are not disabled) ;
+	- modify or cancel data and carried out actions on that data while it is being entered (e.g. field entry and the browser's undo editing functionality are not disabled);
     - or explicitly confirm the sending of this data via a dedicated mechanism (for example, a form field or an additional step).
-1. For each form that modifies or deletes data (for example, deleting a postal address), check that the user can :
+1. For each form that modifies or deletes data (for example, deleting a postal address), check that the user can
-    - retrieve the deleted data during input ;
+    - retrieve the deleted data during input;
     - or explicitly confirm the deletion of this data via a dedicated mechanism (for example, a form field or an additional step).
 1. If this is the case, the criterion is validated.

 ##### Correspondences {class="disclosure mapping"}

 - WCAG 2.1: [3.3.4 Error prevention (legal, financial, data) (AA)](https://www.w3.org/Translations/WCAG21-fr/#error-prevention-legal-financial-data).
-- EN 301 549 V3.2.1 (2021-03) : *11.3.3.4 Error Prevention (Legal, Financial, Data) (AA)*.
+- EN 301 549 V3.2.1 (2021-03) *11.3.3.4 Error Prevention (Legal, Financial, Data) (AA)*.

 #### [Criterion 9.12](#crit-9-12) [AA] For each field that expects [user-personal-data](glossaire.md#user-personal-data), is input facilitated? {id="crit-9-12"}